pathtofile/pathtofile.github.io/_posts/2020-11-28-koadic_jarm.md

 And then just looked up these IP addresses in Shodan.
 Our data might be slightly stale, but hopefully it can give us some indication as to what went wrong.

-The Data from Shodan starts to paint a picture of what has happened: A number of the IP addresses returned headers like the following:
+The data from Shodan starts to paint a picture of what has happened: A number of the IP addresses returned headers like the following:
 ```
 Server: Python/3.8 aiohttp/3.6.2